Mariners Sunday mailbag: What’s it like to cover a team that hasn’t made the playoffs in 17 seasons?

 4. Hartford Yard Goats – While the mascot is a goat, it’s a reference to an engine in a train yard.
 My dad worked in a Burlington Northern train yard.

 5. Fort Wayne Tin Caps – It’s an apple with a tin pot hat similar to Johnny Appleseed.
-T
+That works for me.

 Honorable mention: Modesto Nuts, Richmond Flying Squirrels